10 best sunscreen for babies and toddlers recommended by mums in 2025

 Can I use one sunscreen for the entire family?

-Dr. Laura Geige provides her expert guidance, saying, "While it may be convenient to use the same sunscreen for everyone, I advise caution.
+Dr Laura Geige provides her expert guidance, saying, "While it may be convenient to use the same sunscreen for everyone, I advise caution.
 Sunscreens designed for adults often contain chemicals and fragrances that might irritate a baby's sensitive skin.
 Opt for a high-quality mineral sunscreen that is safe for all ages if you prefer a single product for the whole family.
 However, for babies and toddlers, using a sunscreen specifically formulated for their delicate skin is always the best choice."

 Why can't babies under 6 months use sunscreen?

 Dr. Laura Geige says, "Babies under six months have skin that is thinner and more permeable than that of older children and adults.
-This makes them more susceptible to the potential harmful effects of sunscreen ingredients.
+This makes them more susceptible to the potentially harmful effects of sunscreen ingredients.
 Their skin's limited barrier function and their higher surface-area-to-body-weight ratio mean they absorb more chemicals relative to their size.
 Consequently, it's safer to avoid using sunscreen and instead rely on physical barriers like clothing and shade to protect their skin."

-How long can Babies and Toddlers spend in the sun?
+How long can babies and toddlers spend in the sun?

 Dr. Laura Geige says, "Exposure time should be carefully managed to prevent sunburn and overheating."
 She advises the following:

-• For babies under six months, avoid direct sunlight as much as possible.
+For babies under six months, avoid direct sunlight as much as possible.

-• Even with sunscreen, clothing, and shade, try to keep outdoor playtimes during early morning or late afternoon when the sun is less intense.
+Even with sunscreen, clothing, and shade, try to keep outdoor playtimes during early morning or late afternoon when the sun is less intense.

-• Frequent breaks and time spent in the shade can help mitigate the risks associated with sun exposure.
+Frequent breaks and time spent in the shade can help mitigate the risks associated with sun exposure.

 Dr. Geige says, "Protecting your child's skin from the sun is an essential aspect of their overall health and well-being.
 By choosing the right sunscreen, applying it correctly, and implementing additional protective measures, you can enjoy the outdoors safely.
 Always prioritize your child's comfort and safety, and consult with your pediatrician if you have any concerns regarding sun protection.
 Remember, instilling good sun protection habits early on sets the foundation for a lifetime of healthy skin."

 When your baby is under 6 months old, you'll be focusing on keeping them out of the sun.
-This can be achieved with a parasol or sun shade attached to their pram.
+This can be achieved with a parasol or pram sun shade attached to their pram.

 You can also get sun shades for the car.
 Also dress them in lightweight clothing and placed in a cool place with shade.